2023 Bank Day Scholarship Program

 - Understand the realities and pressures that teachers and students face.
 Make your initial contact early enough for them to be able to plan with the appropriate people at the school.
 Provide detailed information and try contacting them again if they do not get back to you after a few days.

-Ideas for In-Person or Virtual Bank Day Gatherings
+Tips & Schedule Ideas for Bank Day Gatherings

-Banks will host either an in-person or virtual gathering* for students during the Bank Day window (March 14-April 1) to provide an opportunity for students to meet with bankers, hear about ways your bank supports your community, meet the other students and ask questions.
+Banks will host a gathering* for students during the Bank Day window (March 13-31) to provide an opportunity for students to meet with bankers, hear about ways your bank supports your community, meet the other students and ask questions.

 Whether you’re hosting students in-person or virtually, be sure to stay in touch with the VBA!
 Keep us updated on your plans for Bank Day and contact us with any questions you have during the planning process – we’re here to help!